 Freezing and thawing gelatin will essentially ruin the texture, so it’s not recommended that you freeze this jello pie.

 How to Make Ahead and Store Fresh Strawberry Pie with Jello

 This is a great make-ahead dessert, perfect if you are planning to serve it as part of a big feast.
 Once the jello has set, cover the pie with plastic wrap and it will keep well for 4 days.

 It’s best not to freeze it, as the texture of the jello can change quite considerably once it is thawed.

 What to Serve with Jello Strawberry Pie

-This strawberry jello pie, in my humble opinion, should be served with some fresh whipped cream.
-Vanilla ice cream also makes a nice topping.
+This strawberry jello pie, in my humble opinion, is one of the best 4th of July desserts.
+It should be served with some fresh whipped cream and vanilla ice cream for the full effect.
 It’s also never a bad idea to add a little grated chocolate to the top, if you like.
 If you’re feeling adventurous, try topping yours with a drizzle of balsamic glaze or lemon sauce!